Zero Inbound Access

 Alike Private Network Clusters, all inter-node communication within data-layer clusters (Cassandra, Kafka etc) occurs within a private network.

-Instaclustr will automatically provision a gateway server which uses reverse SSH to enable cluster management only accessible to Instaclustr technical operation team.
+Instaclustr will automatically provision a gateway server which uses reverse SSH to enable cluster management only accessible to the Instaclustr technical operations team.
 The gateway is firewalled to only be accessible only from Instaclustr’s management system and has no publicly routable IP.

-Zero Inbound Access is currently only available as an option on newly provisioned clusters for clusters on AWS, with support for other cloud providers coming soon.
+Zero Inbound Access is currently only available as an option on newly provisioned clusters.

 Limitations

-• Only available in RIYOA and On-Premises accounts
+- Only available for clusters provisioned in RIYOA and On-Premises accounts

 How to Provision